RobomiYumi/fanboxbutton/README.md

 * Create a new script.

-* Copy paste the script code into your new tamper monkey script.
+* Copy paste the fanboxtopixvbutton.js into your new tamper monkey script.

 * Then under the settings tab.
 Look for the include/exclude section and add *.fanbox.cc/*